rozankc/Bayesian-Knowledge-Tracing-for-Lecture-Quiz-Sequences/README.md

 MetricQuiz-Only ModelLecture-Quiz ModelImprovementAUC ↑0.93700.9640+2.7%Log-Loss ↓0.02720.0156−42.6%
 The Lecture-Quiz model outperformed the baseline on both metrics — better classification accuracy and more confident predictions.

-# ⚠️ Limitations
-- Quiz outcomes are binarized (correct/incorrect) — partial knowledge cannot be captured
-- Quiz IDs used as skill proxies may represent overlapping concepts
-- BKT parameters are constant across all learners — no individualization
-- Behavioral signals limited to lecture completion and quiz outcomes; video replays, forum activity, and watch duration were not included
-- Results from a single MOOC platform — generalizability to other platforms is untested

-# Future Work
-- Explore Deep Knowledge Tracing (DKT) and Relation-Aware Knowledge Tracing (RKT)
-- Incorporate richer signals: video rewind events, lecture watch duration, forum participation
-- Adopt Q-matrix mapping for more accurate skill-to-quiz alignment
-- Apply partial credit scoring to better capture nuanced knowledge states
-- Extend the framework to K–12 education and corporate training datasets
-- Evaluate generalizability across multiple MOOC platforms

 <div align="center">
-  <sub>Built with ❤️ using pyBKT and Python for INFO 5731: Computational Methods for Information Systems| University of North Texas</sub>
+  <sub>Built with ❤️ using pyBKT and Python | INFO 5731: Computational Methods for Information Systems| University of North Texas</sub>
 </div>
  </sub>
 </div>